 The castle town of Monemvasia is one of the best lesser-known attractions in Greece.
 Located on the top of a giant rock at the waterfront of the Peloponnese, Monemvasia is only connected to the mainland by a small bridge.
 The medieval upper and lower parts were originally built as a Byzantine fort but some archaeological finds are of even older date.
 Throughout the centuries several inhabitants of the area left their signatures.
 Monemvasia has roots in the Franks, Venetian, Ottoman and Byzantine period.
 Nowadays, historic Monemvasia and the breathtaking beauty of its surrounding areas offer many opportunities for special family vacations.

 Flickr: Vagelis Giannadakis, Monemvasia Castle

-Most of the buildings in the town have their roots in the Venetian, Ottoman and Byzantine periods and they have been renovated with full respect to the past.
-Forts, mansions and churches spring up everywhere, all with an amazing sea view.
+Most of the buildings in the picturesque old town of Monemvasia have been renovated with full respect to the past.
+Forts, mansions and churches in a century-old style spring up everywhere, all with an amazing sea view.

 Flickr: Robert Wallace, The Lower Town of Monemvasia as seen from the Upper Town

 The cobblestone alleys and old roads take you back in time.
 Cars are strictly forbidden and only allowed until the entrance to the castle.
 Car-free Monemvasia is, therefore, an ideal place for carefree walks and sightseeing with kids.

 Flickr: Robert Wallace, The main street of the old medieval town of Monemvasia